Legislative intent; requirements.

 Sexual misconduct; disqualification for license, certificate, or registration.

-Medicaid fraud; disqualification for license, certificate, or registration.
+Health care fraud; disqualification for license, certificate, or registration.

 Unlicensed practice of a health care profession; intent; cease and desist notice; penalties; enforcement; citations; fees; allocation and disposition of moneys collected.